-This Mother’s Day, make some unforgettable memories exploring a city near you with Stray Boots.
-Part city guide, part scavenger hunt, Stray Boots is an interactive tour accessible by either a mobile browser, text, or smartphone app.
+Stray Boots is part city guide, part scavenger hunt – an interactive tour accessible by either a mobile browser, text, or smartphone app.
 Think of it as a kind of “amazing race,” pocket edition.

 Discover a new city, or rediscover your own.